theforeman/foreman_fog_proxmox/.github/compute_resource.md

 * user password
 * if ssl_verify_peer, copy and paste the two cluster certificates: root and pve

-Test if connection works.

-Then choose a node and test connection again.
-Finally save it.
+Test if connection works, then save it.

-The compute resource will be associated with only one node.
-All VM computed with this resource will be in this node.

-If you have other nodes (in cluster), you have to create a compute resource by node.

 ![Compute resource](images/compute_resource.png)